Australia Faces $20,000 Debt Per Citizen

 Call for Political Accountability

-Shelton highlighted the bipartisan nature of the issue, stating that both Liberal and Labor parties have contributed to the nation’s escalating debt, with current Commonwealth debt nearing $1 trillion.
-He urged politicians to acknowledge the unsustainable nature of continuous government handouts and to prioritize restoring fiscal health.
+Shelton highlighted the bipartisan nature of the issue, stating that both Liberal and Labour parties have contributed to the nation’s escalating debt, with current Commonwealth debt nearing $1 trillion.
+He urged politicians to acknowledge the unsustainable nature of continuous government handouts and to prioritise restoring fiscal health.

 Australia’s economic landscape is further complicated by declining productivity, rising interest rates, and diminishing competitiveness.
 Shelton advocated for transparency and truthfulness in addressing these challenges, emphasizing the need for courageous leadership to rebuild the nation’s financial stability.
 In addition, experts at the conference discussed how the Australian debt burden might affect future policy decisions and the importance of strategic planning to mitigate its impact.